instructure/ims-lti/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add these lines to your application's Gemfile:

     gem 'ims-lti'
+    # only necessary if using ToolProxyRegistrationService:
+    gem 'faraday-oauth' # or faraday_middleware if using Faraday < 2.0

 And then execute: